About Carroll County

 Property & Public Records

-Property and land records for Carroll County, Mississippi, are maintained by the Carroll County Chancery Clerk's office, which serves as the county's Register of Deeds.
+Property and land records for Carroll County, Mississippi, are maintained by Carroll County Chancery Clerk's office, which serves as Carroll County's Register of Deeds.
 The office operates from two locations: 100 Main Street, Carrollton, MS 38917 (phone 662-237-9274) and the Vaiden courthouse.
-The Chancery Clerk's office maintains comprehensive records including warranty deeds, quitclaim deeds, deeds of trust, mortgages, mortgage releases, liens (mechanics, judgment, tax), easements, right-of-way agreements, plat maps, subdivision records, and property transfers.
+The Chancery Clerk's office maintains full records including warranty deeds, quitclaim deeds, deeds of trust, mortgages, mortgage releases, liens (mechanics, judgment, tax), easements, right-of-way agreements, plat maps, subdivision records, and property transfers.

 - The Tax Collector's office handles property tax collection and provides tax receipt records.

-- Online property record access may be limited in Carroll County compared to larger Mississippi counties, and most comprehensive searches require in-person visits or written requests.
+- Online property record access may be limited in Carroll County compared to larger Mississippi counties, and most full searches require in-person visits or written requests.

 - Certified copies of recorded documents are available for statutory fees, typically $2.00 for the first page and $1.00 for each additional page, plus certification fees.